loelschlaeger/optimizeR/README.md

 ## Roadmap

-We aim to further improve the package.🔧 The following issues are currently on our agenda:
+The following steps to further improve the package are currently on our
+agenda:

 -   [ ] The package already provides a dictionary that stores optimizers together with information about names of their inputs and outputs